-The advantages of mortgage insurance are not always immediately evident to a borrower.
-Many prospective borrowers believe they need to provide at least a 20% down payment to avoid paying for mortgage insurance.
+When financing Montana homes, The advantages of mortgage insurance are not always immediately evident to a borrower.
+Many prospective borrowers believe they need to provide at least a 20% down payment to avoid paying for Montana mortgage insurance.
 However, there are many situations in which borrowers can benefit by using mortgage insurance.

 The following illustrates several of these:

-- Mortgage insurance increases the price of the house a borrower can afford.
-For example, a borrower with a $20,000 down payment can buy a $100,000 home without mortgage insurance.
-But by using mortgage insurance, the borrower may be able to buy a much larger home.
+- Mortgage insurance increases the price of the Montana house, condo, town home, etc. that a borrower can afford.
+For example, a borrower with a $20,000 down payment can buy a $100,000 dwelling without mortgage insurance.
+But by using mortgage insurance, the borrower may be able to buy a much larger Montana real estate property.

 - Mortgage insurance can help home buyers consolidate debt and save on income taxes.
 Even if borrowers can come up with a 20% down payment, it may be more beneficial for them to put less down and apply the balance of their available funds to other debts or opportunities (see example below).

-Even if borrowers don’t have a lot of debt to pay off, they may have alternative opportunitites for investing their money.
+- Even if borrowers don’t have a lot of debt to pay off, they may have alternative opportunities for investing their money.
 Let’s look at the situation of another couple, Andy and Jan Green.
-The Greens also have a combi ned income of $50,000 per year ($4,167 per month), and have planned to make a 20% down payment on a $125,000 home.
+The Greens also have a combined income of $50,000 per year ($4,167 per month), and have planned to make a 20% down payment on a $125,000 home.
 However, the Greens are debt-free.
 Their loan officer explains that the return on the equity they use to make a down payment is much higher with a smaller down payment, as show below.
-This illustaration assumes the home appreciate at 15% per year.
+This illustration assumes the home appreciate at 15% per year.